VSadov/VSadov.github.io/_posts/2016-10-01-conditional-receiver.md

 title: Conditional operator (capturing the receiver).
 tags: [CSharp, Conditional Operator]
 ---
-Conditional operator is a popular new language features that was added in C#6.
+Conditional access operator is a popular new language features that was added in C#6.
 At the high level it is an operator that replaces the boiler plate code of conditionally invoking a member off a variable that can be null.
 But there is more.

 The typical code that conditional operator replaces looks like: